LibraryCarpentry/lc-spreadsheets/episodes/01-format-data.md

 ## Important

-Do not forget of our first piece of advice:
+Do not forget our first piece of advice:
 **create a new file** for the cleaned data, and **never modify the original (raw) data**.